miklevin/MikeLev.in/_posts/2024-11-05-mac-nvim-same-as-nixos-nvim.md

 sort_order: 1
 ---

-## Plan Like An Adventure To Align Ikagai
+## Plan Like An Adventure To Align Ikigai

 Plan every day like an adventure.
 Lean into your Ikigai.
 Practice strengthening against your weaknesses.
 Learn and use names.
 Make associations.
 Let your mind